kkmkoudijs/robustOffsets/README.md

 2. Or if applicable, the aforementioned gene expression matrix with an additional data.frame specifying to which study a sample belonged to.

 Included with this package are the TCGA datasets with which the main result of the paper can be replicated.
-We start with loading the package and inspecting the included example datasets.
-The final 2 command use getRobustOffsets() in the 2 different ways.
+We start with loading the package and inspecting the included example datasets:
 ```r
 library(robustOffset)
 # genexpMatrix_example has 500 rows (Gene ID's) and 9,724 columns (Sample ID's):